-- 1. Printing all of the worksheets in a workbook at one time. - 2.
-Preparing multiple worksheets for printing using grouping.
+- Printing all of the worksheets in a workbook at one time. - Preparing multiple worksheets for printing using grouping.

-Just like consistency in formatting is important when working with workbooks containing multiple worksheets with the same type of data, so is consistency in page setup.
+Just like consistency in formatting is important when workbooks working with containing multiple worksheets with the same type of data, so is consistency in page setup.
 Now that the CH6 Personal Budget workbook is complete, you are going to prepare it for printing by changing the page orientation and adding a header.
 You will also print all 13 worksheets at one time.